Miconen/tectonic-api/README.md

 The API provides several endpoints:

-* `/v1/`: Serves Swagger UI.
+- `/v1/`: Serves Swagger UI.
-* `/v1/user`: Handles user data with GET, POST, and DELETE methods.
+- `/v1/user`: Handles user data with GET, POST, and DELETE methods.
-* `/v1/users`: Retrieves all users with a GET method.
+- `/v1/users`: Retrieves all users with a GET method.
-* `/v1/rsn`: Handles RSN data with GET, POST, and DELETE methods.
+- `/v1/rsn`: Handles RSN data with GET, POST, and DELETE methods.
-* `/v1/guild`: Handles guild data with GET, POST, and DELETE methods.
+- `/v1/guild`: Handles guild data with GET, POST, and DELETE methods.
-* `/v1/leaderboard`: Retrieves leaderboard data with a GET method.
+- `/v1/leaderboard`: Retrieves leaderboard data with a GET method.
-* `/v1/time`: Handles time data with POST and DELETE methods.
+- `/v1/time`: Handles time data with POST and DELETE methods.
-* `/v1/guild/times`: Updates times channel with a PUT method.
+- `/v1/guild/times`: Updates times channel with a PUT method.
-* `/v1/guild/multiplier`: Updates multiplier with a PUT method.
+- `/v1/guild/multiplier`: Updates multiplier with a PUT method.

+## Testing

+### Unit tests

+> [!TIP]
+> Our unit tests are a part of our automatic CI/CD pipeline!

+I've placed a priority on learning and utilizing testing for speeding up my own development.
+As we move closer towards desired functionality, we hope to achieve broader test coverage.
+We're helped on this by this being a rewrite of an existing application, thus making the specs clear to us.

+### Integration tests

+> [!WARNING]
+> These integration tests have to be ran manually as of now.

+The API has a lot of interplay and dependency on existing data.
+For this we have a basic Postman pipeline for running through our endpoints.

+`Integrations.postman_collection.json`

+#### Before running you will need...

+- The project running, either locally or hosted.
+- Specify a global `baseUrl` variable in Postman.
+For running locally through Docker: `localhost:8080/api`.
+- Specify a global `Authorization` variable in Postman.
+For running locally through Docker: `123`.

+#### Running the tests

+To run this test, import it into Postman and select `Run Collection`.

 ## Frontends